Course categories

 Core courses

 Each track of the Doctoral School has its own set of core courses, which constitute the core curriculum of the Doctoral Program.
-Students have to complete all core courses (8 credits) of their major track during the first academic year, prior to their comprehensive exams.
+Students have to complete all core courses (4 US credits) of their major track during the first academic year, prior to their comprehensive exams.

 Methods courses